— Topics —

 And that’s why many thin people tend to eat three meals a day and also eat high-calorie foods even if they don’t eat a lot.
 Also, some people snack between meals without hesitation.
 There are specialists and some websites that recommend they eat more calories to gain weight.

 However, this makes intestinal starvation less likely to occur because undigested food remains in the intestines throughout the day, and the function of the body to store energy will not work.
+In short, the ‘set-point’ for body weight has not changed.
 Regardless of the calories they consume, they never gain weight, so they end up saying, “It’s the way I’m made.”

 Generally, genetics are used as an excuse to explain the difference between people who eat a lot but never gain weight over the course of their life, and those who tend to gain weight even though they are dieting.
 Of course, genetics cannot be completely ignored, but since they are theoretically doing the opposite of what they need to do, it is not surprising that both do not work.